 “Strategizing the whole process properly and doing the right things at the right time and the right place is the key to the whole sustainable story.” – says Architect Alok Kumar, Chief Architect, DLF Limited

 Mr. Vasudevan from Chintels reiterates that depending on the market conditions and demands, they incorporate sustainable development practices.
 Their residential development – International City in Gurgaon, which is a joint venture with Sobha is one such example.

-Kangkan Chakraborty, President Projects from Vatika group, which was responsible for changing the face of NCR, maintains that they go an extra mile while designing and specifying engineered façade for their commercial buildings.
+Kangkan Chakraborty, President of Projects from Vatika group, which was responsible for changing the face of NCR, maintains that they go the extra mile while designing and specifying engineered façade for their commercial buildings.

 To all these views there was a counter view which is worth mentioning here:

 The most sustainable building is one without windows.
 We are creating a problem and then we are solving it by creating more sustainable windows and façade.

 The most sustainable place to live in is a cave.
 But at the same time windows and façade bring in much-needed air and light.
 There is a symbolic modern-ness about glass façades.
 So the need of the times is to design them so that they don’t pose a threat to our already depleting resources.
 The most important thing is to design windows where they matter.
 For Indian climate having windows on the north façade makes sense.
 Having windows on the west doesn’t make sense.
 Use of DGUs wherever required, specialty films etc. are the measures worth considering and adopting.